ashishtayal89/mernguide/README.md

 Hooks are JavaScript functions, but they impose two additional rules:

 1. Only call Hooks at the top level.
 Don’t call Hooks inside loops, conditions, or nested functions.
 In other words hooks should be in the components functional scope and not inside some block(block scope) declared inside a component.
-This is also important so that you don't accidentally change the order of useState in-case you are using multiple useState effects.
+By following this rule, you ensure that Hooks are called in the same order each time a component renders.
+That’s what allows React to correctly preserve the **state of Hooks** between multiple useState and useEffect calls.
 If you ignore this rule and add useState inside a conditional statement then the below error is thrown.
    `React Hook "useState" is called conditionally.
 React Hooks must be called in the exact same order in every component render`.
 2. Only call Hooks from React function components.
 Don’t call Hooks from regular JavaScript functions.
 This is because react can only compile those hooks which are present in the functions it has access too ie the functions used as components.
 (There is just one other valid place to call Hooks — your own custom Hooks.)
+   - Call Hooks from React function components.
+   - Call Hooks from custom Hooks.

+> Note : React released an ESLint plugin called [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) that enforces these two rules.This plugin is included by default in Create React App.

 ## What are hooks